imCodePartnerAB/imcms/docs/user-documentation/editors/menu.rst

 2. Hold the mouse cursor on |nest| that appears on the left.
 3. Drag an item to another item.

-In order to nest an item, you have to:
+In order to pull out an item, you have to:

 1. Move the mouse cursor over the item.
 2. Hold the mouse cursor on |nest| that appears on the left.